longhorn/website/content/docs/1.6.0/advanced-resources/security/volume-encryption.md

 # Setting up Kubernetes Secrets and StorageClasses

-Volume encryption utilizes Kubernetes Secrets for encryption key storage.
-To configure the Secret that will be used for an encrypted volume, you will need to specify the Secret as part of the parameters of a StorageClass.
-This mechanism is provided by Kubernetes and allows the usage of some template parameters that will be resolved as part of volume creation.
+Longhorn uses Kubernetes Secrets for secure storage of encryption keys.
+Kubernetes allows usage of template parameters that are resolved during volume creation.
+To use a Secret with an encrypted volume, you must configure the Secret as a StorageClass parameter.

 The template parameters can be useful in the case where you want to use a per-volume Secret or a group Secret for a specific collection of volumes.
 More information about the available template parameters can be found in the [Kubernetes documentation](https://kubernetes-csi.github.io/docs/secrets-and-credentials-storage-class.html).